Research

 Overview

-We study the structural and molecular mechanisms of viral infection and other diseases of global health concern, and develops therapeutic strategies.
+We study the structural mechanisms of viral infection and other diseases of global health concern, and translate these discoveries into therapeutic strategies.

-Our primary research focuses on the invasion mechanisms of viruses with pandemic potential.
+Our primary research focuses on defining how viruses enter host cells and transmit across species.
 We investigate viral surface proteins that mediate receptor recognition and cell entry, using structural and biochemical approaches, without growing or handling the viruses themselves.

 Another area of our research explores the structural and molecular mechanisms of cancer and other human diseases.
 Specifically, we examine the structures and functions of human cell surface proteins that are critical for disease mechanisms.